chsteinhauer/SMC-0/README.md

 ### Problem description:

-* How can the mastering process be simplified in the workflow of music producers, ensuring better audio quality on sound systems and lives up to a certain standard of commercialized music in the music industry?
+* How can we create a VST plugin that detects resonant frequencies and removes them in realtime, ensuring better audio quality on sound systems and lives up to a certain standard of commercialized music in the music industry?

 <!--* Make music sound good
 * How can we implement a tool to make the mastering process easier for music producers in the final stages of their workflow-->